xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 * discriminate between different inflation encodings,
 * potentially falsify specific choices of mismatch observables and tension functionals.

 They do not prove or disprove the existence of inflation itself.
-Falsifying a TU encoding in this block means that **this particular effective-layer design** is judged misaligned with its stated purpose and should be revised, not that inflation is ruled out.
+Rejecting an encoding here only means that the effective-layer encoding for Q043 needs revision; it is not evidence for or against any physical scenario.

 ### Experiment 1: CMB-based inflation tension profile